FlynnOwen/git-hooks/README.md

 # git-hooks
-Testing git hooks with a repository
+Testing git hooks with a repository - unfortunately the .git directory isn't tracked remotely, thus we create a folder called hooks/ to keep version control the hooks for this repo.

 Reference from this source: